 Step 3 – Make sure to use the Right Ratio of Car Shampoo to Water

 After you’ve washed your tires and wheels, it’s time to prepare your wash bucket.
 It’s essential to use the correct ratio of car wash shampoo to water – for optimal use.
 Mixing too much soap can leave streaks and cause damage to the paint.

 Step 4 – The 2 Bucket Method & Wash in Sections

 As described above, you should use two buckets – one for the soap mix, the second for a clean, rinsing water.
 When you wash the car, you should always wash in small sections (like a door or quarter panel at a time).
 This will permit you to complete each section.
 You should also wash in a sideways, top to bottom method.
 Rinse each section once you’re finished.

 Step 5 – Complete a final rinse and dry

 Once you’ve completely washed and rinsed each section, you should complete a final rinse with clean water.
 Then you should proceed to drying your car with the recommended drying towels, and materials.
 You want to complete this as quickly as possible to avoid water drying on the car.

 Wrapping it Up

-Investing in a ceramic coating, whether it’s a DIY nano coating, or one professionally applied is a proactive and smart way of protecting your vehicle’s surface.
+Investing in a ceramic coating for cars, whether it’s a DIY nano coating, or one professionally applied is a proactive and smart way of protecting your vehicle’s surface.